staticvariablejames/ChooseYourOwnLump/README.md

 License
 =======

-Choose Your Own Lump, a Cookie Clicker add-on.
+Choose Your Own Lump is a Cookie Clicker add-on.
 Copyright (C) 2020 Static Variable James

 This program is free software: you can redistribute it and/or modify